 "It gives me so much hope": Local woman fighting cancer meets President Biden before "moonshot" speech

-"Absolutely amazing," she told WBZ.
+"Absolutely amazing," she told WBZ-TV.
 "The fact that he took the time to say hello and come in here...it was absolutely remarkable.
 It gives me so much hope."

 She feels that hope because she suffers with Stage Four glioblastoma, the same brain cancer that took President Biden's son Beau.